awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 For differential restores, either the database must be in the RESTORING state or a task must already exist that restores with NORECOVERY\.
 You can't restore later differential backups while the database is online\.
 You can't submit a restore task for a database that already has a pending restore task with RECOVERY\.
 Full restores with NORECOVERY and differential restores aren't supported on Multi\-AZ instances\.
+Restoring a database on a Multi\-AZ instance with read replicas is similar to restoring a database on a Multi\-AZ instance\.
+You don't have to take any additional actions to restore a database on a replica\.

 #### Examples<a name="SQLServer.Procedural.Importing.Native.Restore.Examples"></a>